fortcollinscreatorhub/Watchdog_ESP32-IDF/docs/user-manual.md

 automatically cancelled after 1 hour; simply press the green button again if you need air for longer.

+The buttons _only_ request or cancel the local request for air.
+They do not effect, override, or cancel any request from the automation system.
+There is no way to locally force the compressor to turn off, or to reset alarms.

 ### Top Status LEDs

 Blue LED (Controller power):